 Conditional formatting enables us to apply special formatting to cells and ranges that meet a given criterion.
 Excel contains a large library of predefined formulas.
 But if these are just not enough, we have a chance to work with our own created rules.

-When you create your dashboard, you will frequently want to use conditional formatting to create visually effective free excel dashboard templates.
+When you create your dashboard, you will frequently want to use conditional formatting to create visually effective dashboard in Excel.

 Excel Spreadsheets offer many possibilities for us to store and organize data.
 Usually, we have to process data sets.
 How can we identify decisions that support the necessary key information?
 The management can make decisions based on these factors.
 At first, it doesn’t seem like an easy task.